sokolymj-scps/sokolymj-scps/README.md

 - 👋 Hi, I’m @sokolymj-scps
 - 👀 I’m interested in all things tech with a passion for Cybersecurity.
-I currently teach Block Programming and introductory Cybersecurity Fundamentals/Networking at the high school level.
+I currently teach Block Programming and Introductory Cybersecurity Fundamentals/Networking at the high school level.
 - 🌱 I’m currently exploring 3D Printing with an Ender 3 V2.
 - 📫 Reach out with ideas and projects: sokolymj@staffordschools.net
 <!---